OSP Training and Professional Development

 - IT Short Courses - Banner Grants Query

-Accepting recommendations made by Legislative Auditors, the Montana Board of Regents instructed the Montana University System (MUS) presidents to implement mandatory training for MUS researchers in pre- and post-award grant management, intellectual property, and conflict of interest and misconduct in science compliance.
+Accepting recommendations made by Legislative Auditors, the Montana Board of Regents instructed the Montana University System (MUS) presidents to implement mandatory training for MUS employees seeking sponsored funding: pre- and post-award grant management, intellectual property, and regulatory compliance such as conflict of interest and misconduct in science.
+See Montana BOR Policy 401.C.

-As a result, any UM faculty or staff who anticipate submitting applications for a grant, contract, or cooperative agreement as a PI or Co-PI must complete PI Training prior to submittal.
-(List of Trained PIs) Such training remains valid for two years following 1) a PI's last proposal submission, or 2) the end of award.
+As a result, any UM faculty or staff who are eligible to be a PI and anticipate submitting applications for a grant, contract, or cooperative agreement as a PI or Co-PI must complete PI Orientation prior to submittal.
+Such training remains valid for five years following 1) a PI's last proposal submission, or 2) the end of award.
 Training must be retaken if this time period is exceeded.
 Departmental Research Administrators (DRAs) and others engaged in proposal submission or project management on behalf of PIs are welcome to complete the training.

-To facilitate award management and ongoing training, it is strongly advised that all involved in proposal submission and approval sign up for one or more of the ORSP listservs to receive pertinent updates.
+To facilitate award management and ongoing training, we strongly advise all involved in proposal submission and approval sign up for one or more of the ORSP listservs to receive pertinent updates.

 Open Forums provide a round-table opportunity for individuals from across campus to come together to discuss challenges and share information.
-These may be audience-specific, such as those geared to Departmental Research Administrators (DRAs).
+These may be audience-specific, such as those geared to Departmental Research Administrators (DRAs) / College Business Officers (CBOs).
 If topic-specific, it will be noted on the schedule below.
 No registration or sign-up is needed (first-come, first-served).
+Please note that you may access more information on the VPR Open Forums on the ORCS web site.
 (Schedule)

-Tailored Discussions can be scheduled over a noon hour with a small group, during a regularly-scheduled departmental meeting, or at a round-table held specifically for this conversation.
+Such discussions can be scheduled over a noon hour with a small group, during a regularly-scheduled departmental meeting, or at a round-table held specifically for this conversation.
 These visits will last no longer than 60 minutes and will include participants from sponsored programs including both members of your departmentally-assigned team, and others as necessary for topical expertise.
 Q&A is welcome and included, discussion topics must be identified prior to the visit , even if only with a broad brush.
-Please call x6670 or email Judy Fredenberg to coordinate a time and topics for this discussion.
+Please call x6670 or email the ORSP director to coordinate a time and topics for this discussion.

-DVD Presentations are offerred throughout the academic year.
-Covering a variety of topics, many DVDs are produced by the National Council of University Research Administrators (NCURA) and presented by leading research administrators from across the nation.
+DVDs cover a variety of topics and many are produced by the National Council of University Research Administrators (NCURA) with leading research administrator presenters from across the nation.

 - Fiscal Aspects of Human Subjects Compliance, 2011